 - Category: Breakfast

 Learn how to make the most delicious steel-cut oats here!
-These ultra creamy, toasted steel-cut oats are ready in 35 minutes and reheat beautifully for the rest of the week.
+These ultra creamy, toasted steel-cut oats are ready in under 40 minutes and reheat beautifully for the rest of the week.
 I suggest doubling the recipe if you’d like to make breakfast for the whole week.
 Recipe as written below yields 4 modest servings (about 3 cups total, or 3/4 cup per serving).